Google Entity Search Suggestions Patent

 If we follow the suggestion [hillary Clinton email charges], we see a story that is about the possibility of criminal charges being filed against the candidate:

-This patent doesn’t mention the use of Google Trends in the identification of queries to map to entities, but we do know that Google Trends have used the Machine Identification numbers that would be assigned to entities at FreeBase.
+The Entity Search Suggestions patent doesn’t mention the use of Google Trends to identify queries to map to entities.
+Still, we do know that Google Trends have used the Machine Identification numbers that would be assigned to entities at FreeBase.

-This patent does tells us that properties associated with some entities may be identified at online encyclopedias such as Freebase, and entities may be assigned unique entity Identifiers.
+This Entity Search Suggestions patent does tell us that properties associated with some entities may be identified at online encyclopedias such as Freebase, and entities may be assigned unique entity Identifiers.

-This patent does focus upon how it might be helpful in telling one entity apart from another using properties associated with different entities, and uses the Entity “Sting” as an example, since there is a well known musician and a well known professional wrestler who both use that name, and they are different people:
+This patent focuses on how it might help tell one entity from another using properties associated with different entities.
+It uses the Entity “Sting” as an example, since there are a well-known musician and a well known professional wrestler who both use that name, and they are different people:

-The query to entity mapping described in this patent based upon terms describing properties found in a knowledge base such as Freebase that can help tell that one is a musician and one is an athlete.
-Using an autosuggest based upon using properties about those entities to find query terms to use to map to the entity shows how query terms may be selected carefully.
+The query to Entity Search Suggestions described in this patent is based upon terms describing properties found in a knowledge base such as Freebase that can help tell that one is a musician and an athlete.
+Using an autosuggest based upon using properties to find query terms to map to the entity shows how query terms may be selected carefully.

-Since that patent focuses upon queries that might fit best with different entities, I looked at other patents that involved autocomplete to see what they said about using trend information.
+Since the entity search suggestions patent focuses upon queries that might fit best with different entities, I looked at other patents that involved autocomplete to see what they said about using trend information.
 This one showed how trend information and personalized search histories could be used to generate suggestions using autocomplete: